kkanggu/Online-Judge/README.md

 >	Painting red last is f(n,R).
 Green is f(n,G), Blue is f(n,B).
 >	If I want to get f(n,R), minimum value of ( f(n-1 , G) , f(n-1 , B) ) + red value.
 >	DP Problem, so I can use only 6 spaces. ( int irgColorMin [ 2 ] [ 3 ] )

+***
+### Day 15
+#1932 Complete.
+(Integer Triangle)
+>	DP problem.
+>	I try to save memory, I used irgTriagleMax [ 501 ] instead of [ 500 ] [ 500 ]
+>	So I can save memory, but it took about 28ms.
+>	I think that token processing is the key to save more time.
+>	If I find better way, maybe it will took less time.

+#2579 Complete.
+(Climbing the Stairs)
+>	DP problem.
+>	First, I misunderstand the problem.
+I thouht that climb one step three times in a row is invalid.
+>	But if I climb two step, then it also counts to one step.

+#1463 Complete.
+(Make 1)
+>	DP problem.
+>	I couldn't figure out the way to solve this problem.
+>	Suddenly, I remember that this is dp problem.
+So I solved it.
+>	I used dynamic allocation, if I input 2934, CRT error had occured.
+>	I couldn't find the reason, and I changed to static array with huge memory.